browsh-org/browsh/README.md

 mounting certain system directories.

 ##Known Issues
-The Docker Hub version is built against Intel CPU archcitectures, this causes hiptext to fail.
-If you are on AMD then most likely you will need to build texttop yourself:
+The Docker Hub version is built against Intel CPU architectures, this causes hiptext to fail on AMD chips.
+In which case you will need to build texttop yourself:
 ```
 git clone https://github.com/tombh/texttop.git
 cd texttop